-OWRC has modified its office operations to comply with the current EO as well as recommended CDC guidance for social distancing while continuing to deliver key services for our members.
+OWRC has modified its office operations to comply with the current EOs and county requirements as well as recommended CDC guidance for social distancing while continuing to deliver key services for our members.
 During this time we will have limited access to the office and encourage you to contact staff by email and we will get back you as soon as possible.

 OWRC has compiled a list of available guidance and resources for districts responding to COVID-19 related impacts to district operations.
 This list will be updated as we receive additional information.
 For more information, visit: District COVID-19 Resources

 Our partner association, Special Districts Association of Oregon (SDAO) also has a number of valuable resources on their COVID-19 webpage, including FAQ’s about how to handle public meetings, paid leave, and other scenarios during this difficult time.